Light Color For Plants

 Then there are T5 fluorescent tubes, which are slimmer, run hotter, and put out noticeably more light per foot.
 T5 fixtures are a step up from standard shop lights and are genuinely useful for seedlings and herbs.
 Beyond those, you'll also find LED tube replacements, which fit into standard fluorescent fixtures but use LED technology inside.
 These vary wildly in quality and spectrum, so the brand and spec sheet matter more than the form factor.

 What all of these have in common is that they produce visible light, but visible brightness (measured in lumens) isn't the same as plant-usable light.
+University of Minnesota Extension notes that “tube light” usually means fluorescent shop-light fixtures, and that plant success depends on usable photosynthetic light (PAR/PPFD) rather than just brightness like lumens or lux visible brightness (measured in lumens) isn't the same as plant-usable light.
 Plants care about PAR, photosynthetically active radiation, measured in micromoles per square meter per second (PPFD).
 A tube that looks blinding to your eye might be delivering surprisingly little usable photosynthetic energy to your plants, especially if it's hanging two feet above the pot.

 Can plants grow under tube lights?
 The real requirements